 If deep cleaning didn't restore your wood floor's glow, you could give it a fresh new finish without sanding or staining using one of the following products:

-- Rust-Oleum Transformations Wood and Laminate Floor Renewal Kit: It includes everything you need to create a fresh, semi-glossy polyurethane finish without changing your floor's color.
+- Rust-Oleum Wood Floor Transformations Kit: It includes everything you need to create a fresh, semi-glossy polyurethane finish without changing your floor's color.
 Once applied it takes 24 hours to dry, and seven to 14 days to cure.
 FYI, this stuff is not compatible with waxed wood floors.
-This video explains... how to apply.

 When Refinishing is the Best Option

 Unfortunately, some hardwood floors are beyond quick fixes.
-Dry, grimy floors with deep scratches and wide gaps like this one need refinishing.
+Dry, grimy floors with deep scratches and wide gaps may need refinishing.

 Getting the job done is a lengthy and labor-intensive process.
 Planning to DIY?
-You should know each step: sanding, patching, staining and topcoating will take a weekend or more to complete if you're refinishing less than 500 square feet.
+You should know each step: Sanding, patching, staining, and top coating could take a weekend or more to complete if you're refinishing less than 500 square feet.

-If you want your floors professional refinished, you can find local contractors using several online services... like Yelp or Angie's List.
-Average cost depends on your area but you can expect to pay at least $3 or $4 per square foot.
+If you want your floors professionally refinished, you can find local contractors using several online services like Yelp or Angi.
+Average cost depends on your area, but you can expect to pay at least $3 or $8 per square foot.